Oxen-AI/oxen-release/README.md

 ## Content Hashing and Core Metadata Extraction

 Oxen uses some core metadata around the file to be able to version and transfer the data efficiently.
-Any time a file gets versioned, it's hash is computed and the contents is put into a content addressable filesystem.
+Any time a file gets versioned, its hash is computed and the contents is put into a content addressable filesystem.
 These files can be found in the hidden `.oxen` directory.
 For example a file with the hash `7f65e0e4bda0acc99c56ecacbe092141` will be stored in `.oxen/versions/files/7f/65e0e4bda0acc99c56ecacbe092141/` for fast random access given the hash.

 To find out more info about a file with the CLI you can use the `oxen info` command.
 For example: